Updated: Aug 26

 The battery slides neatly into the compartment for it inside the motor mount.

 A model of this size is a handfull.
 A flight controller can tame it down a good deal.
 For it's size, we chose the Radiolink Byme A miniature flight controller.
-See Amazon Link Here.

 The flight controller needs to be adhered with 2 sided tape to the top of the Aileron servo facing directly forward as shown in the pic below.
 We paired this with with an SBUS or ppm style receiver. that slips into the canopy area between the rudder and elevator servos.
+Click the image for a quick video on this.

 Conclusion: That is it for the electronics installation!
 Check the main blog here for the next steps.
 Feel free to reach out to us with any questions.
 We will attempt to clarify the construction blog including your input as much as possible.
 Also please check out or new community forum.
 Feel free to post pics, ask questions, or help others.